-The FMIS for all the 5 governments is Fundware.
-Pohnpei was the first to implement the Fundware in fiscal year 2006, then Yap, Kosrae, Chuuk and lastly the National Government in fiscal year 2008.
+The FMIS for all 5 governments are Fundware.
+Pohnpei was the first to implement the Fundware in the fiscal year 2006, then Yap, Kosrae, Chuuk, and lastly the National Government in the fiscal year 2008.

-The National and State Governments have been audited annually by independent CPAs since fiscal year 1984.
-All annual audit reports up to fiscal year 2019 are available online on the FSM Office of the National Public Auditor's website at www.fsmopa.fm The audits for fiscal year 2020 are still on-going at the moment.
-Once completed, they will be uploaded on the same website.
+The National and State Governments have been audited annually by independent CPAs since the fiscal year 1984.
+All annual audit reports up to the fiscal year 2020 are available online on the FSM Office of the National Public Auditor's website at www.fsmopa.fm The audits for the fiscal year 2021 are still ongoing at the moment.
+Once completed, they will be uploaded to the same website.

-Included within the various governments reporting entities are some semi-autonomous entities or enterprise funds which independently account for their transactions.
+Included within the various governments reporting entities are some semi-autonomous entities or enterprise funds that independently account for their transactions.

-For the National Government, entities included under the scope of the audit as component units are: Social Security Administration, Telecommunications Corporation, Development Bank, National Fisheries Corporation, College of Micronesia-FSM, MiCare Plan, FSM Petroleum Corporation, and the Caroline Islands Air, Inc, Telecommunication Cable Corporation, and Telecommunication Regulation Authority.
+For the National Government, entities included under the scope of the audit as component units are: Social Security Administration, Telecommunications Corporation, Development Bank, National Fisheries Corporation, College of Micronesia-FSM, MiCare Plan, FSM Petroleum Corporation, the Caroline Islands Air, Inc, Telecommunication Cable Corporation, and Telecommunication Regulation Authority.

 For the state of Chuuk, three enterprise funds are independently accounted for and should be included within the scope of the Chuuk State Audit.
-These entities include the Chuuk Public Utilities Corporation, Chuuk Housing Authority and Chuuk State Health Plan.
+These entities include the Chuuk Public Utilities Corporation, Chuuk Housing Authority, and Chuuk State Health Plan.

 For the state of Pohnpei, three enterprise funds are independently accounted for and should be included within the scope of the Pohnpei State Audit.
-These entities include Pohnpei Utilities Corporation, Pohnpei State Housing Authority and Pohnpei Port Authority.
+These entities include Pohnpei Utilities Corporation, Pohnpei State Housing Authority, and Pohnpei Port Authority.